jgarivera/opteams/README.md

 # OpTeams Code
-This is the code for the OpTeams application written in Python and Django
+This is the code for the OpTeams application written in Python and Django.
+Developed by D.R.
+Caubang, E. Shiokawa, and J.G.
+Rivera

 ## Key directories
 * `core` - folder where most internal OpTeams files reside